mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 C(g; c) \equiv \sup_{P(c)} I(g; c),
 $$
 where $g$ is the gene expression level, and $c$ is the inducer concentration.
-But in reality we are computing
+But in reality, we are computing
 $$
 C(f(g); c) \equiv \sup_{P(c)} I(f(g); c),
 $$